RHagenson/2019-01-03-UNO/_episodes/07-redirection.md

 {: .challenge}

 We might want to search multiple FASTQ files for sequences that match our search pattern.
-However, we need to be careful, because each time we use the `>` command to redirect output to a file, the new output will replace the output that was already present in the file.
+However, we need to be careful, because each time we use the `>` operator to redirect output to a file, the new output will replace the output that was already present in the file.
 This is called "overwriting" and, just like you don't want to overwrite your video recording of your kid's first birthday party, you also want to avoid overwriting your data files.